By Sumaiya Farheen and Andrew Siyabalawatte, March 2023

 Active Release Technique (ART) Vs Myofascial Release Technique – The Difference

 Both methods incorporate similar techniques in stretching and releasing restricted soft tissue.
 As a result, They have very similar applications.
-The difference lies in that ART requires certification to be recognised as a provider, whereas myofascial release is integrated into most massage therapy courses.
+The difference is that ART requires practitioners to obtain certification, while most massage therapy courses include myofascial release in their curriculum.

 Alternative Treatments for Scar Tissue